 - Sterilized needle and thread.
 When you apply sutures to someone, you’re putting in and leaving foreign objects in their body.
 You want to make sure they’re sterilized.
 You can purchase sterilized suture threads at most online first aid and survival stores.
 The needle on a medical suture is typically curved to make sewing a bit easier.

 Be sure everything is sterilized before using on human flesh.
-Kits usually come with sterilizing alcohol wipes.
-Duluth Trading Company sells a suturing kit with sterile sutures and wipes for just $32.
+Kits sometimes come with sterilizing alcohol wipes; if yours doesn’t, be sure to add some.

 How to Practice Suturing